bahmutov/cypress-examples/docs/recipes/overwrite-should.md

 In addition to overwriting regular Cypress commands, we can overwrite the `should` assertion command.
 For example, we can automatically look up aliased values (since they were already computed by the time we get to execute the `should` command).
 We could always look up any values that start with `@` character.

+📺 You can watch this recipe explained in the video [Overwrite The cy.should Command To Automatically Look Up Aliased Values](https://youtu.be/ljOudeJ7XaA).

 <!-- fiddle Overwrite should command -->

 ```html